nikitavoloboev/data/productivity/flow/Rules.md

 - Action on all emails and keep Inbox 0 at all times
 - Archive emails if I want them to be searchable later
 	- delete emails otherwise
 - Label all emails accordingly (if it is appropriate)

+## Licensing
+- License my own code under MIT
+- License curated lists and other things under [CC1](https://creativecommons.org/publicdomain/zero/1.0/)